SillyTavern/SillyTavern-Docs/Usage/st-script.md

 In this menu you can do the following:

-- Edit the script in a convenient full screen editor
+- Edit the script in a convenient full-screen editor
 - Hide the button from the chat bar, making it accessible only for auto-execution.
 - Enable automatic execution on one or more of the following conditions:
   * App startup